Skip to content Skip to footer

 Landscape and Hardscape Designed as One

-It is most effective in the cases when natural and built elements are not in conflict but complement each other in terms of attention.
-We treat landscape and hardscape projects as a whole system, creating balance and functionality in the exterior spaces and relating them to the house.
+It is most effective in the cases when natural and built elements are not in conflict but complement each other in terms of attention, much like the balance seen in the landscapes of San Jose’s Alum Rock Park or the San Jose Municipal Rose Garden.
+We treat landscape and hardscape projects as a whole system, creating balance and functionality in the exterior spaces, reminiscent of the integrated design at Guadalupe River Park, and relating them to the house.
 It is aimed at developing the space that can be used in everyday life and meet natural reaction to the site.

 Decisions made on the design are determined by the future use of the outdoor space.
 The circulation routes, collection points, and transitions between soft and hard surfaces will be designed in such a way that it provides clarity and mobility.
 Instead of designing patios, walkways and planting areas independently, we create a visual and functional relationship to create the appearance of a purposeful and connected outdoor space.